xeokit/sdk/packages/website/userguide/ifc2gltf/index.md

 convert the IFC model to glTF and metadata JSON files.
 The import process consists of two steps:

 1. Use `ifc2gltf` to convert IFC into glTF and JSON metadata files.
-2. Use `loadGLTF` to load the glTF and JSON metadata files into a xeokit Viewer on a webpage.
+2. Use `GLTFLoader` to load the glTF and JSON metadata files into a xeokit Viewer on a webpage.

 This process also splits the model into multiple files, improving memory stability in the converter tools and Viewer by allowing incremental loading and deallocation.